 Is It OK To Let Your Child Pee Outside

 Peeing is a very natural bodily need and process.
-Trying to control the urge to pee or hold pee in for a long time can lead to urinary tract infection and many other medical issues in kids.(1) When kids reach toddler age, they start to eat independently, keep themselves engaged in play, books, and nature, can pee on their own, and are off diapers – this is the most awaited phase for parents when they can freely start to go outside on family trips and enjoy the togetherness.
+Trying to control the urge to pee or hold pee in for a long time can lead to urinary tract infections and many other medical issues in kids.(1) When kids reach toddler age, they start to eat independently, keep themselves engaged in play, books, and nature, can pee on their own, and are off cloth diapers – this is the most awaited phase for parents when they can freely start to go outside on family trips and enjoy the togetherness.
 Peeing should not become a hindrance in it.
-As long as you follow good hygiene and kids are equipped to take control, it is OK to let your child pee outside, and with a little push and helping child pee outside, they can master this.
+As long as you follow good hygiene and kids are equipped to take control, it is OK to let your child pee outside, and with a little push and helping the child pee outside, they can master this.

 Talking About Peeing Outside

 You need to start this conversation while training them to use the toilet seat.
 Helping a child pee outside is a process that takes time.
 They must be mentally prepared to do it in the open if and whenever required.
 Kids need to be familiar and comfortable with the concept of peeing outside.
 Tell them possible scenarios when they might need to do this.
 Tell them that holding the pee for a long time is not safe and healthy to give them some perspective and help them understand why they might need to pee outside if a washroom is unavailable.

 Choosing A Good Spot To Help Them Pee Outside

 It might be an intimidating thought for kids to pee outside in the open.
 Thus, as a part of the process of helping children pee outside, you also need to make them comfortable by finding a good spot where they can pee.
 A place with soft soil and a few inches of hole can be dug so your child can pee and you can cover it for hygiene is a good idea.
 Make sure the spot is smooth, not crowded, or is not around someone's house.